Refugee Youth Mentorship

 English Conversation practice, in-person and online

-Assistance looking for part-time jobs that work with a high school schedule
+Assistance looking for part-time jobs that accommodate a high school schedule

 Fun Activities - Bowling, Halal pizza, picnics

-How to use a public library - how to join, use public computers, print services, etc
+How to use a public library - how to get a library card, use public computers, print services, etc

-Public transportation instruction - Planning a trip and practice riding CapMetro together (Example take the Pick Up service to the Kramer Metro station and ride to ACC Highland)
+Public transportation instruction - Planning a trip and practice riding CapMetro together (Example take the Pick Up service to the Kramer Metro station and ride to ACC Highland campus)

 Enrollment is ongoing, we have many youth on our waiting list, ready to be matched.